Environmental Engineering MSc

 This course provides you with advanced training and knowledge in:

-- the theory and practice of investigative methods appropriate to environmental engineering
+- investigative methods appropriate to environmental engineering

 - environmental engineering design principles and project management